Friannnnn/pos/README.md

 - cashier dashboard (pos)
 - product adding

 # Update asap (listed based on prio)
 # hard
-- add_cashiers in admin side
-- make all sidebar functional fore report
+- croppable image to resize
 - make sql for every ttransac(who it is, when, and what is the transac) may vary depending on dev
-- adjust the size of the paperr
+- hot and iced latte auto change price (no add ons on hot)

 # medium
+- order editing
 - add date and time in pos (admin / cashier)
-- product card fix where the name goes down if malaki ang photo
-- croppable image to resize
-- have a limit on shift timne (8am to 10pm only)
-- modal for payment
-- modal for cofiguring order
-- tables for order literal na table number
-- cups?
+- terminal report time

  # easy
  - nothing is easy lol

 # To be added UI/UX
-- Dashboard layout (Admin) no dash for cashiers
-- tables reports for terminal (modal or inside main content)
-- tabloid form of inventory
 - modal for adding raw materials incl. prod_name prod_code etc.
 - sales (cashier) dashboard
 - ordered list functionality